ddnet/ddnet-web/www/_posts/2018-10-09-discord-bot.markdown

   <img class="demo" src="/discord_records.png" />

 For the new `$profile` and `$map` feature thanks to Oblikumquat for coding help, Ravie for drawing the game-tiles, Freezestyler for selecting the backgrounds and everyone who tested and suggested ideas.
+Thanks to Ryozuki for coding help for the info channel server statistics.

 You [can also use it](https://discordapp.com/api/oauth2/authorize?client_id=421296159290687488&permissions=34816&scope=bot) on your own server or in DMs with the bot.